matachi/hesitant/README.md

 For a complete list of packages being installed, see [package.json](package.json) and [bower.json](bower.json).

+The following two steps will create a Docker container with a complete LAMP stack and a WordPress blog running within it:

+    $ sudo docker build -t wordpress .
+    $ sudo docker run -i -t -p 80:80 -v `pwd`/dist:/var/www/html/wordpress/wp-content/themes/dunham-2036 wordpress

+The blog is then accessible at <http://localhost/wordpress> in your browser.
+The username is `admin` and the password is `123`.

-## Start development environment
+## Continually build development version

     $ grunt

 This will start a local webserver, open the index page in your browser and watch for file changes to livereload the browser page.
-The complete source code of the site being presented in the browser can be found in the directory `dist/`.
+The complete source code of the theme can be found in the directory `dist/`.
+Note that this requires the Docker container to be running.

 ## Build deployment version

+This option won't start any development environment but only build a deployable version of the theme.

     $ grunt build